blee-12/Simple-Sign-In/README.md

 ### Deploy to AWS

-**A public test instance is available at https://google.com.**
+**A public test instance is available at https://simplesignin.ddns.net/.**

-TODO